 The Associate in Science in Business program is offered for those students whose career goals require a broad knowledge of the functional areas of business.
 All students will take coursework in the areas of accounting, general business, management, marketing, human resources, computer applications, and business law.
-In addition, students will choose an elective cluster that will comprise the balance of the courses in the major.
-The following describes the elective cluster.
+In addition, students will choose an area of concentration that will comprise the balance of the courses in the major.
+The following describes each area of concentration.